-&lt;sup>6 See paragraph 209 of the judgment of the Court of Justice of the EU of 28 June 2005 in Joined Cases C-189/02, C-202/02, C-205/02 to C-208/02 and C-213/02: "The Court has already held, in a judgment concerning internal measures adopted by the administration, that although those measures may not be regarded as rules of law which the administration is alway s bound to observe, they nevertheless form rules of practice from which the administration may not depart in an individual case without giving reasons that are compatible with the principle of equal treatment.
+&lt;sup>6 See paragraph 209 of the judgement of the Court of Justice of the EU of 28 June 2005 in Joined Cases C-189/02, C-202/02, C-205/02 to C-208/02 and C-213/02: "The Court has already held, in a judgment concerning internal measures adopted by the administration, that although those measures may not be regarded as rules of law which the administration is always bound to observe, they nevertheless form rules of practice from which the administration may not depart in an individual case without giving reasons that are compatible with the principle of equal treatment.
 Such measures therefore constitute a general act and the officials and other staff concerned may invoke their illegality in support of an action against the individual measures taken on the basis of the measures."

-which is responsible for the supervision of significant institutions, and the NCAs, which are responsible for the supervision of less significant institutions, use analogous specifications for the eligibility assessment.
+significant and less significant institutions, it is important that both the ECB, which is responsible for the supervision of significant institutions, and the NCAs, which are responsible for the supervision of less significant institutions, use analogous specifications for the eligibility assessment.
 In addition, for IPSs consisting solely of less significant institutions, it is advisable, for consistency reasons, that similar assessment criteria are used.
-In cooperation and agreement with the NCAs, the specifications included in this document will be extended to the supervision of less significant institutions by the NCAs.
+In cooperation and agreement with the NCAs, the specifications included in this consultation document will be extended to the supervision of less significant institutions by the NCAs.

 - 12. The decisions by the competent authority to grant permission within the meaning of Article 113(7) of the CRR are directed at individual institutions that are members of an IPS.
 For IPSs whose members are composed of significant and less significant institutions, a process will be set up which will ensure sufficient coordination and consultation between the ECB and the NCAs, which are the authorities competent to make IPS-related decisions including the granting of additional waivers or derogations.
-Coordination between the ECB and the NCAs will also be ensured with regard to the ongoing monitoring of IPSs. - 13.
-These specifications will be included in the ECB Guide on options and discretions available in Union law that was published on 24 March 2016.
+Coordination between the ECB and the NCAs will also be ensured with regard to the ongoing monitoring of IPSs. - These specifications will be included in the ECB Guide on options and discretions available in Union law that was published for public consultation on 11 November 2015 and is currently being finalised.